karthick-krishnan/Daniel-Wellington/README.md

 ## Purpose

 Daniel wellington is a serverless lambda function which runs to get the products of daniel wellington and serves as an api.
 This application processes events from an API Gateway REST API.
 The API provides a public endpoint that you can access with a web browser or other HTTP client.
 When you send a request to the endpoint, the API serializes the request and sends it to the function.
-The function calls the Lambda API to get utilization data and returns it to the API in the required format.
+The function calls the Lambda API to get utilization data and saves it in DynamoDb and returns it to the API in the required format.

 ![Architecture](/images/sample-nodejs-apig.png)